gayatri-8483/repository1/README.md

 # repository1
-this is my first -1 repositories
+this is my first -1 repositories author (Gayatri Chaudhari)